Conformal generation of an exotic rotationally invariant harmonic oscillator: Discussion and Outlook

 \section{Discussion and Outlook}

-We studied the exotic rotationally invariant anisotropic harmonic oscillator (RI-AHO) system that represents an isotropic Euclidean planar harmonic oscillator supplemented by a kind of Zeeman-like term with a dimensionless coupling constant $g$.
+We studied the ERIHO system that represents an isotropic Euclidean planar harmonic oscillator supplemented by a kind of Zeeman-like term with a dimensionless coupling constant $g$.
 The system was obtained by generalizing the conformal bridge transformation construction of refs. \cite{InzPlyWipf1,InzPlyWipf2,InzPly7} that allows to relate harmonically confined models with associated asymptotically free systems.
 To this aim, we applied a certain non-unitary rotationally invariant conformal intertwining operator to the complex linear combination of the free particle's dilatation and rotation integrals.

-We showed that the Hamiltonian of the obtained RI-AHO system $H_g$ can be presented as a sum of the two circular oscillatory modes taken with the relative weights $(1+g)$ and $(1-g)$.
+We showed that the Hamiltonian of the obtained ERIHO system $H_g$ can be presented as a sum of the two circular oscillatory modes taken with the relative weights $(1+g)$ and $(1-g)$.
 As a consequence, the system reveals three different phases depending on the coupling constant value.
-In the case of $g^2<1$, the system represents a Euclidean RI-AHO, that turns into isotropic planar oscillator at $g=0$.
-The case $g^2>1$ corresponds to the Minkowskian RI-AHO, which under frequency rescaling $\omega\rightarrow \omega/|g|$ and taking the infinite limit $|g|\rightarrow\infty$ transforms into the isotropic, $\mathfrak{so}(2)$-invariant Minkowskian oscillator.
+In the case of $g^2<1$, the system represents the Euclidean phase of the ERIHO, that turns into isotropic planar oscillator at $g=0$.
+The case $g^2>1$ corresponds to the Minkowskian phase of the ERIHO, which under frequency rescaling $\omega\rightarrow \omega/|g|$ and taking the infinite limit $|g|\rightarrow\infty$ transforms into the isotropic, $\mathfrak{so}(2)$-invariant Minkowskian oscillator.
 In the cases $g=\pm 1$ the system reduces to the Landau problem in the symmetric gauge with the opposite orientation of the magnetic field.
 The trajectories are closed for arbitrary choice of the initial data only for rational values of $g$.
 They have central symmetry except the cases $g=\pm 1$ with arbitrary-centered circular orbits.
 For $g=0$ and $|g|=\infty$, the trajectories are, respectively, elliptic and circular.